Water Resource Management

 A 130 Proposed Residential Townhome Subdivision located in Parkesburg Borough, Chester County.
 Water Resources Management for the Crystal Springs Land Development project included a Dam Breach Permit through PADEP and two General Permits through the PADEP.

 A 573 unit Residential Subdivision located in West Caln Township, Chester County.
-Three General Permits were acquired from the PADEP for activities which involved either water obstruction or wetland encroachment.
+Three General Permits were acquired from the PADEP for activities that involved either water obstruction or wetland encroachment.